 Once at Grand Central Station, she checked in the trunk and then they drove to Kensico Dam in North Castle, New York.
-They parked there for a while and then returned to Manhattan and parked on the Harlem River Speedway.
+They parked there for a while and then returned to Manhattan, and parked on the Harlem River Speedway.
 According to him, she insisted that he accompany her to California, and he kept explaining he couldn't leave his family.
 Then she reached "into a compartment in the dashboard where he kept a pistol.
-She pointed the weapon at him and threatened to shoot him unless he agree to elope with her."
+She pointed the weapon at him and threatened to shoot him unless he agreed to elope with her."

 In the struggle between them the gun discharged and hit her.

 The police pointed out she'd been shot twice, and a third bullet pierced the car.